Wimbledon, North Dakota: Foundation

 Wimbledon was founded in 1892.
 It was named for Wimbledon, London, which featured in the ancestry of John Henry Gibson, who homesteaded the land the town was built on.

 Gibson was born in 1844 of farming stock at East Wallingford, Vermont, but went West as a young man and obtained title to 149 acres (60 hectares) of the local prairie in 1889.
 He registered this under the Homestead Act 1862, indicating that he settled around 1882.
 Fortuitously, he did so when the Minneapolis, St. Paul and Sault Ste.
-Marie Railroad (always nicknamed the Soo Line) was surveying a railroad on a bee-line diagonally across the state from Mantador to Portal to be part of a trunk route from Minneapolis to Vancouver, British Columbia.
+Marie Railroad (always nicknamed the Soo Line) was surveying a railroad on a bee-line diagonally across the future state from Mantador to Portal to be part of a trunk route from Minneapolis to Vancouver, British Columbia.
 The survey line crossed his property, but initially the nearest town was pencilled in to be two miles south-east, and was to be called Hilltown.
 However, he offered land to the railroad at a good price and so, in late 1892, Wimbledon was platted and a post office established in 1893.
 Gibson's farmstead (previously named Gibson after him) had already been a mail-drop beforehand, with his being entrusted to hand on mail to his neighbors -and this would have influenced matters.

 Wimbledon was a railroad town, and proof of this is in the layout.
 Instead of the original platting grid conforming to the Public Land Survey System (PLSS), as most of the state of North Dakota does, it aligned to the railroad.
 Initially it was seven blocks wide and six deep, but only three of the latter "took" -and the horizontal streets were not given numbers, but descriptions: Railway, Center, and Out.
 As the town grew, its additions conformed to the PLSS, including areas originally part of the undeveloped back three strips.